nubunto/autobus/README.md

 - When a GPS connects, it pushes data through the socket, which is then forwarded to the configured NATS, in the `gps.update` subject.
   - The `autobus-platform` application forms a queue group under `queue.pgsql`, on the subject `gps.update`.
   - The `autobus-platform` application can easily be scaled horizontally (see AUTOBUS_PLATFORM_HORIZONTAL) *and* vertically (start new ones, yay NATS!)
-  - The `autobus-platform`, then, with the payload received from `autobus-core` via the `gps.update` subject, (tries to) parse and inserts the GPS update on the underlying PostgreSQL database.
+  - The `autobus-platform`, then, with the payload received from `autobus-core` via the `gps.update` subject, (tries to) parse and inserts the GPS update on the underlying MongoDB database.
+There's a capped (2kb) collection for transient data, and a cold collection for further storage.
-- The `autobus-web` application, when requested, access the PostgreSQL database, querying the GPS messages table.
+- The `autobus-web` application, when requested, access the MongoDB database, querying the GPS messages table.

 Whew!
 Hope you now have a clue on what the applications main responsibility is.